 “Buying a stolen vehicle or machinery will result in it being seized by the police.
 This will mean the loss of the tractor or vehicle, the cash paid for it and potential arrest for handling stolen goods.”

-Whether you are buying a car or a tractor, the same principles apply and a few checks should provide you with the peace of mind you need.
-Even if it's priced correctly due diligence checks should still be made.
+When you’re buying tractors and other farm vehicles, a few checks should give you peace of mind.
+Even if you think it's priced correctly, stolen vehicle checks should still be made.

 The Vehicle Safe Trading Advisory Group offers the following pointers: